-An authentic hand-made Nanbu Tekki kettle can range in price from ¥50,000 up to around ¥300,000 (about $450–$3,000).
-But you can pick up sand molded Nanbu teapots for a fraction of this price.
-And if you want to learn the difference between a cast-iron kettle and teapot just click the link.
+An authentic handmade Nanbu Tekki kettle can range in price from ¥50,000 up to around ¥300,000 (about $450–$3,000).
+But you can pick up sand-molded Nanbu teapots for a fraction of this price.
+And if you want to learn the difference between a cast-iron kettle and a teapot, click the link.

-How do Artisans make tradition Nanbu Tekki kettles?
+How do Artisans make traditional Nanbu Tekki kettles?

 Artisans also make individual clay molds for bespoke pieces.
 This is a time-consuming process and separates a Nanbu Tekki Tetsubin from low-cost manufacturers.